Joshua has work experience in aerospace/aluminum manufacturing & distribution. He received his BBA in accounting from Kent State University.

 What is Takt Time?

-Takt time is the maximum time it takes a manufacturer to produce a product to meet customer requirements.
+Takt time is the maximum time it takes to produce a product to meet customer requirements.
 Takt time is easily confused with lead time (from customer order to completion) and cycle time (time of part of a process).

 It’s better to picture takt time as a rate rather than a time, as its name suggests.
 Imagine that you are working at the very end of a long assembly line.
 The line has 5 different processes.
 The lead time would be the time it takes to complete one unit of product from start to finish.
 In between that time, each process is working at different cycle times to produce the products, adding to the overall lead time.
 Your job consists of placing a tag on the product and setting in on a skid (the last part of the process).
 The interval from the time one unit is set on the skid till the time another is set on the skid is the takt time.